jessecrans/make-a-choice/README.md

 # Make A Choice

-This website helps users to make choices and was made to study the basics of the `astro` framework using `svelte` reactive components and `tailwindcss` for styling.
+This website helps users make difficult choices easier.
+It was made to study the basics of the `astro` framework using `svelte` reactive components and `tailwindcss` for styling.

 ## Modes

 ### Wheel

-The wheel mode allows users to randomly sample one of their given options.
+The wheel mode allows users to randomly sample one of the given options.

 ### Elimination

-The elimination mode allows users to eliminate their given options one by one until one remains.
+The elimination mode allows users to eliminate the given options one by one until one remains.

 ### Bracket

-The bracket mode allows users to play a bracket style tournament with their given options, picking the their preference in each given pair until one option remains.
+The bracket mode allows users to play a bracket style tournament with the given options, picking their preference in each pair until one option remains.